Veronica Samuels

 HIT THE BEACH AT WEST WETLANDS PARK

-West Wetlands Park, located in the north of the city is one of the famous places in Yuma for families, especially during summer.
+West Wetlands Park, located in the north of the city, is one of the most famous places in Yuma for families, especially during summer.

 Another part of the Yuma Crossing National Heritage Area, West Wetlands Park, is a large, 110-acre open space.